wonsk99/eldrow/README.md

 # How it works
-1. User inputs command ~eldrow start
+1. User inputs command -eldrow start\n
 	a.
 Check if User already has an instance running (return time and end)
 2. Displays 3 messages as one
 	a.
 Turn number
 	b.
 The rows
 	c.
 The keyboard
-3. User inputs command ~eldrow guess "five letter word"
+3. User inputs command -eldrow guess "five letter word"
   a.
 Check if User inputs a valid word
     i.
 If invalid, replace "Turn number" with "Turn #: "WORD" is invalid! ii.
 If valid, replace "Turn number" with Turn #